citp/privacy-policy-historical/c/ch/cha/charitybuzz.com.md

 ### Privacy Questions

-If you have questions or concerns about Charitybuzz's Privacy Policy or data processing, please contact us at 437 Fifth Avenue, 11th Floor New York, NY 10016.
-If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet at <http://watchdog.truste.com/pvr.php?page=complaint>, by mail at WatchDog Complaints, TRUSTe, 55 Second Street, Suite 2, San Francisco, CA, USA 94104, by phone at 415-520-3400, or by fax at 415-520-3420.
-If you are mailing TRUSTe to lodge a complaint, you must include the following information: the name of company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
-For information about TRUSTe or the operation of TRUSTe's dispute resolution process, see <http://www.truste.com/why_TRUSTe_privacy_services/online-privacy-watchdog.html> or request this information from TRUSTe at any of the addresses listed above.
+If you have questions or concerns regarding Charitybuzz's Privacy Policy or data processing, please contact us at 437 Fifth Avenue, 11th Floor New York, NY 10016.
+If contacting us does not resolve your complaint you may raise your complaint with TRUSTe by Internet [here](http://www.truste.com/why_TRUSTe_privacy_services/online-privacy-watchdog.html), or by fax at 415-520-3420 or mail to TRUSTe Safe Harbor Compliance Dept., [click for mailing address](http://www.truste.com/about-TRUSTe/contact_us).
+If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
+For information about TRUSTe or the operation of TRUSTe's dispute resolution process, [click here](http://www.truste.com/why_TRUSTe_privacy_services/online-privacy-watchdog.html) or request this information from TRUSTe at any of the addresses listed above.
 The TRUSTe dispute resolution process shall be conducted in English.